 Left- and Right-Handed Use

-To ensure your commercial bathroom design is ADA compliant, you must ensure your restroom’s fixtures can be approached from both the right- and left-hand sides.
+To ensure your handicap bathroom design is ADA compliant, you must ensure your restroom’s fixtures can be approached from both the right- and left-hand sides.
 If your bathroom’s fixtures can’t be approached from both sides, some people who have disabilities might not be able to use your restroom.
 To avoid legal problems, make sure the fixtures and accessories in your bathroom are symmetrical.

 Entrance and Exit

 There is no shortage of choices when it comes to entrances and exits for commercial restrooms.
 The kind of entrance and exit you choose for your bathroom will determine the minimum ADA requirements you’ll need to satisfy.